25

 4. Midsummer fun with kids

 Many of the Helsinki sights, such as Helsinki Zoo and Linnanmäki amusement park, are open at Midsummer, making sure even the youngest in the family can have a great time.
 Throughout the Midsummer weekend, families can enjoy the various events and activities in Linnanmäki and admire the animals in Helsinki Zoo.
-Get a discount on Zoo tickets using your Helsinki Card, and use the fun Hop On Hop Off bus to ride to Linnanmäki.
+Get a discount on Zoo tickets and the JT-Line waterbus to the Zoo from Market Square using your Helsinki Card!

 Hop On Hop Off with kids